-Now that spring is officially in full swing, many families will take time away from work to see loved ones, go on vacation, or just to simply enjoy the open road.
-If you and your family are planning a trip, there are a couple of things you can do to make sure your road trip goes as smoothly as possible.
+Many families take time away from work to see loved ones, go on vacation, or just to simply enjoy the open road.
+If you and your family are planning a road trip, there are a couple of things you can do to make sure your road trip goes as smoothly as possible.

 Apart from what you'll need when you get to your destination, there's a lot you should pack when you’re planning a road trip.
 We've put together some basic packing tips for you below.

 Make sure you have an inflated spare tire, tire jack, and tire wrench properly stored away in the vehicle.
 Be sure to check your spare tire pressure before you get your trip underway.